FAQ's & Points to Remember

 III.
 On the first and last page of the interview, you will see a box that says “Sign your Student Loan Promissory Note”.
 Under that, click on “Federal Direct Loan Program”.
 It will take you to https://studentloans.gov/myDirectLoan/index.action.
 Go to “Master Promissory Note”.
 In the middle of the page click on Unsubsidized to sign the Stafford MPN.

 IV.
 The maximum yearly loan amount you can receive from the Stafford Loan is $20,500.
-Additional funding is available through the Private Smart Option Student Loan.
-To find out more information on this loan, go to www.SallieMae.com/SmartMoney.
+Additional funding may be available through the alternative private loans.
+USAHS does not particpate in preferred lender list, student may acquire loans form any lender.
+USAHS students have applied for loans from Smart Option Student Loan or Wells Fargo MedCap or Graduate loan program.
+To find out more information on these loans, please visit the Private Alternative loan page.

 V. Once the FAFSA, Interview, and Promissory Notes are completed, the information you submitted will be verified.
 It will take 5-7 weeks to complete the loan process once you have signed the necessary documents.
 You will receive by email an “Awards Notification” from the VFAO.
 It will indicate the amount of Student Federal Aid awarded, and the date the loan will disburse to the University.
 You should review the Awards Notification to verify the amount you will receive each term, and the dates the loan will disburse to USA.
 Save this Awards Letter for future reference.